January 31, 2017

 Radical Listening, Pt.
 1

-Rebecca Krinke’s artwork, What Needs to Be Said, exists within the Weisman Art Museum’s exhibition The Talking Cure, located in the Target Studio for Creative Collaboration, within the Weisman Art Museum, all of which is located in the larger context of the University of Minnesota.
+Rebecca Krinke’s artwork, What Needs to Be Said, is a project within the exhibition The Talking Cure, located in the Target Studio for Creative Collaboration at the Weisman Art Museum at the University of Minnesota.
 In this post and those to follow, I will be reflecting upon the work’s location within the larger field of museology as well as its implications within the Weisman Art Museum and larger university community.

 The blog posts in this series are being written with advising and guidance from Dr. Laura Joseph, the curator of the Talking Cure, Dr. Jane Blocker, Department Chair and Professor of Contemporary Art HIstory at the University of Minnesota, Katie Covey, Director of Student Engagement at the Weisman Art museum, and the artist herself, Rebecca Krinke.
 The intention of this series is to use Krinke’s work as a lens through which to investigate the function and evaluate the success of participatory art work for addressing community concerns and social conflicts.
 Investigating Krinke’s work and its location within the Weisman Art Museum and the larger context of the University will enable me to examine contemporary museum practices.
 In order to do so I will be studying the work, and surrounding community, over the course of the next four months and reporting my findings through monthly blog posts.